stephenslab/pathways/README.md

   information.
 This file was downloaded from the
   [NCBI FTP site][ncbi-ftp-gene] on March 22, 2020.

-+ **genes.txt.gz** is a tab-delimited text file containing gene information.
-This file was downloaded from the [HGNC website][hgnc] on March 20, 2020.

 + **bsid2info.gz** is a tab-delimited text file containing information about the NCBI BioSystems pathways.
 This file was downloaded from the [NCBI FTP site][ncbi-ftp-biosystems] on March 22, 2020.